ToolJet/ToolJet/docs/docs/widgets/custom-component.md

 ### Data

-The data needs to be an objects which needs to be passed as `data` props to the **Custom Component**
+The data needs to be an objects which needs to be passed as `data` props to the **Custom Component**.

 **Example:**